-This chapter gives a detailed review of the existing studies in the field of empirical literature.
-The first section examines the empirical literatures of interest in topics, and the second sections draw literature comments.
+This chapter gives a detailed literature review in the field of FDI and economic growth and other related variables included in the study.
+The first section covers empirical literature review of interest in topics, and the second sections draw literature comments.

-2.1 Empirical Literature Review
+2.2 Empirical Literature Review

-The literature on economics exhibits that FDI is running the blood for economic growth of a country.
-The idea of FDI is not new in the literature.
-In the past various aspects related to impact of FDI have been investigated.
+The literature on economics pertains that FDI is running the blood for economic growth of a country.
+The concept of FDI is not very new in the literature.
+Its different aspects have been explored and evaluated in the past.
 However, determinants and empirical relationship of FDI has been investigated on theoretical basis without empirical evidence.
 With the passage of time econometric models, equations, mathematical and statistical techniques were used to find the impact of FDI on empirical basis.
+These results are different from prior studies.
 Early studies are totally based on internationally trade, firm and pure economic theory while latest studies, are based on perfect competition, identical production functions and zero production cost (Kindleberger, 1984).
 Current theories are based on important assumptions of imperfections, oligopolistic interdependence and monopoly advantage.
 These assumptions will bear the actual impact of FDI on economic growth and determining the FDI inflows.

 The literature is mainly dominated by the studies that investigate the statistical relationship between FDI and Economic growth.
-Well known scholars have conducted that the relationship exist between the two variables whereas; some of them also emphasize on their negative effects.
+Most of the studies have been conducted on international level.
+Well known scholars have concluded that the relationship exist between the two variables whereas; some of them also emphasize on their negative effects.
 There are some scholars who do not find any relationship between the two variables.
-In this research the important empirical studies are critically reviewed in order to achieve objective in framework of Pakistan and further analyze it to illustrate various critical conclusion and policy recommendations.
+In this study the important empirical studies are critically reviewed in order to develop objectives in framework of Pakistan and further analyze it to illustrate various critical conclusions and policy recommendations.

 In this section, a selected number of the empirical studies are reviewed.
-The empirical studies reviewed are classified in to four groups: (i) Foreign Direct Investment (FDI), Trade Openness (TO), Total Debt (TD) and economic growth (ii) Inflation (INF) and economic growth (iii) Domestic Saving (DS) and economic growth (iv) Gross Capital Formation (GCF) and economic growth (iv) Literature comments
+The empirical studies reviewed are classified in to five groups: (i) Foreign Direct Investment, Trade Openness, Total Debt and Economic Growth (ii) Inflation and Economic Growth (iii) Domestic Saving and Economic Growth (iv) Gross Capital Formation and Economic Growth (v) Literature comments

-2.2.1 Foreign Direct Investment (FDI), Trade Openness (TO), Total Debt (TD) and economic growth
+2.2.1 Foreign Direct Investment, Trade Openness, Total Debt and Economic Growth

-According to the study of Chenery and Strout (1996), the empirical evidence from LDCs concluded FDI have affirmative bond with economic expansion.
-Later on, some other reliable studies also argued that FDI encourages the economic growth.
-In addition to some other economist views, Leff (1969) and Griffin (1970), concluded the impact on economic growth by substituting the household savings therefore; the literature of FDI exhibits both its positive and negative impact on economic growth.
-It has been argued that foreign aid increases the economic growth rate of a country.
-The results obtained are not part of a favorable policy of a country.
+On the basis of empirical evidence from LDCs, Chenery and Strout (1996), concluded that FDI has a positive impact on economic growth.
+Later on, some other reliable studies also argued that FDI stimulate the economic growth.
+On the other hand some other economist views, Leff (1969) and Griffin (1970), have examined its negative impact on economic growth.
+They argued that FDI drastically affect the economic growth by substituting the domestic savings.
+Therefore; the literature on the effectiveness of FDI reflects both its positive and negative impact on economic growth.
+It is revealed that aid increases the growth rate and this result is not conditional 'good policy'.
 Although, there are some returns to foreign economic assistance while the projected assistance of FDI is strictly responsive to the estimators' choice and to the controlled variables set.
 By putting restriction on a human capital and investment activities not a single positive effect was observed in FDI.
-Moreover, foreign aid stimulates the economic growth through investment (Findlay, 1978 and Das, 1987).
+Moreover, foreign aid stimulates the economic growth through investment.